 Biological Skin Substitutes

 The need for alternatives to skin grafts that can promote healing, minimize contracture and scarring, and offer immunology compatibility has resulted in the development of tissue engineered skin equivalents and skin substitutes.
-Amongst the synthetic skin substitutes available in the market are Biobrane®, Dermagraft®, Integra®, Apligraft®, Matriderm®, Orcel®, Hyalomatrix® and Renoskin®,2 although there is also substantial number of synthetic substitutes undergoing in vitro or animal testing.
-These bioengineered skin substitutes provide temporary or permanent wound coverage, and offer the advantages of availability in large quantities and negligible risk of infection or immunologic issues.
+Amongst the synthetic skin substitutes available in the market are Biobrane®, Dermagraft®, Integra®, Apligraft®, Matriderm®, Orcel®, Hyalomatrix® and Renoskin®,2 although there is also a substantial number of synthetic substitutes undergoing in vitro or animal testing.
+These bioengineered skin substitutes provide temporary or permanent wound coverage and offer the advantages of availability in large quantities and negligible risk of infection or immunologic issues.
 The principal factor limiting the use of these products at the moment is their relative expense.
 3

 Despite recent advances in skin technologies, there is currently no ideal substitute available that offers fully effective and scar-free wound healing.
 Further research is required not only to compare different skin substitutes but also to evaluate new biological and synthetic materials that can be utilized in wound healing.

 Learn More With Our Wound Care Education Options